CodeLars79/CodeLars79/README.md

 # Hi, I'm Lars.
 Welcome to my GitHub!

 ## 👀
-### As a dedicated designer, web developer, and architect, I bring a unique blend of skills and experiences to every project.
-I hold a Master's degree in Architecture and a Web Development Certification.
+### _As a dedicated designer, web developer, and architect, I bring a unique blend of skills and experiences to every project.
+I hold a Master's degree in Architecture and a Web Development Certification._

 ## ✨
-### My goal is to create elegantly simple designs and cool digital experiences.
+### _Tech is my journey.
+Simplicity is my philosophy.
+Creating cool digital experiences is my mission._

 ## 🌈
 ### DESIGN